 So you have decided that you are ready to take off this old friend and try to imagine something bigger for yourself.
 Perhaps you sign up for something like a vision fast, or whatever the kids are calling it these days, and in a few months time you find yourself sitting in the sand underneath a wind-flapping tarp along with a handful of other homo mythos who have arrived at similar conclusions about their state of being in the world.

 So we’ve gotten down to the raw stuff of you, sitting there in the circle, in all your awkward and beautiful humanness.
-Great stuff.
-So now what?
+Now what?
 The ceremony, the fast, the big shebang, of course.
-Four days of sweating, sitting, sleeping, not sleeping, shivering, walking, journalling, dreaming, cursing, chanting, praying, masturbating, and listening.
+Four days of sweating, sitting, sleeping, not sleeping, shivering, walking, journaling, dreaming, cursing, chanting, praying, masturbating, and listening.
 And then you come back, and there is great rejoicing and feasting amongst your popup village, and you sit down underneath that flapping tarp and you tell your story.

 You still might not realize how important and precious this moment is.
 You are now at the crossroads of your life.
-What you will do with this story, how you choose to carry this baby, is of enormous importance, both to you and the rest of the world.
+What you will do with this experience, how you will choose to carry this story, is of enormous importance, both to you and the rest of the world.

-As I have come to understand it, this work stands to seriously address this most important question that any being, human or not, will ever ask.
-Being a guide, that is, being at least partially responsible for the tending and midwifing of this question, is something to take very very seriously.
+As I have come to understand it, the terrain of ceremony and initiation stands to seriously address this most important question that any being, human or not, will ever ask.
+Being a rites-of-passage guide – that is, being at least partially responsible for the tending and midwifing of this question – is something to take very very seriously.
 This is sacred work.

-Now that we are communing as initiates of a sacred order of sorts, here’s a trade-secret, from one guide to another: The question is really two questions, “What is the story of the world?
-And what is my story within that?”
+Now that we are communing as initiates of a sacred order of sorts, here’s a trade-secret, from one guide to another: This question is really two questions: “What is the story of the world?” and “What is my story within that?”

 While they are two different questions, they are almost always found wrapped up together, as they feed each other, they inform and influence each other.
-How one understands the way, the tao, the story of the world will greatly influence what sort of story they can imagine for themselves within that.
+How one understands the Way, the Tao, the Story of the World will greatly influence what sort of story you can imagine for yourself within that world.

-As a rites-of-passage guide, it seems enormously important for me to therefore try my damndest to always be listening to and trying to understand the story of the world, so that I might help a few humans find their story within that.
-The trouble is, of course, that there are a great many “stories-of-the-world” out there, and they’re not always that honest about it either.
-Sure theres a few that most folks who are showing up to fast in the desert have probably divested themselves of some time ago, such as those descended from the old goat-herding sky-gods and Semitic volcano-demons, but there are also those stories-of-the-world who are more politically savvy, mercurial, and innocuous in their presentation.
+As a rites-of-passage guide, it seems enormously important for me to therefore try my damndest to always be listening to and trying to understand the Story of the World, so that I might help a few humans find their own story within that.
+The trouble is, of course, that there are a great many “stories-of-the-world” out there, and they’re rarely that honest about their origins and intentions.
+Sure, there are a few that most folks showing up to a fast in the desert have probably divested themselves of some time ago – those descended from the old goat-herding sky-gods and Semitic volcano-demons – but there are also those stories-of-the-world who are more politically savvy, mercurial, and innocuous in their presentation.

-Here’s another trade-secret: the way to measure the current success or power of a story-of-the-world, also known as a myth, is by how invisible it is.
-Once a myth can be pointed to, and described, the game is largely up.
-If a myth is hard or impossible to point to because it is almost synonymous with reality, then that is a very powerful story indeed, one to approach with utmost respect and caution.
+Here’s another trade-secret: the way to measure the current success or power of a story-of-the-world, also known as a Myth, is by how invisible it is.
+Once a Myth can be pointed to, and described, the game is largely up.
+If a Myth is hard or impossible to point to because it is so closely identified with what is considered reality, then that is a very powerful Myth indeed, one to approach with utmost respect and caution.
 That is, if you can even see it.

 After a few moments of waiting, he does not appear.
 Impressive, A powerful myth indeed.
 Very well, let us conjure him.
-“I, Tamarix, Derwydd of Boulder Mountain, Water and Shadow-dreaming son of Cedar, antlered child of the Helvetii, do summon you, Identity.
+“I, Tamarix of Boulder Mountain, Water and Shadow-dreaming son of Cedar, antlered child of the Helvetii, do summon you, Identity.
 I call forth your forms and ways, I invoke your story.
 I know of your ancestry, your people, I have traced the winding branch of your lineage all the way back to the first tree.
-You, Identity, descendant of Idem, that old Latin term which means Identical or Same.
+You, Identity, descendant of Idem, that old Roman word carrying the meaning of Identical or Same.
 How you managed the trick of telling a story of uniqueness and difference is a whole story in itself, and an impressive one, I might add.”

 As I speak, a cool breeze stirs the air, Cottonwood leaves dance in the space in front of me, the energy shifts, slightly.

 “Identity, born of severance and master of severance, you who hold the great axe of severance.
-This you offer to my people who call on you in their moments of despair and desperation, those who want to fully sever from the world tree that bore them, from their roots, from their stories of pain and displacement, totally cutting any connections or obligations to the past and starting over, building their own stories from…. from what exactly?”
+This you offer to my people who call on you in their moments of despair and desperation, those wanting to sever from the world tree that bore them, from their roots, from their stories of pain and displacement, cutting any connections or obligations to the past and starting over, building their own stories from…. from what exactly?”

-A form has appeared, as a whirlwind or a cloud appears, something from nothing, order emerging from chaos.
+A form coalesces, as a whirlwind or a cloud appears, something from nothing, order emerging from chaos.
 But still no response.
 So I continue.

-“Identity, you most powerful of myths, you who hold the tabula rasa, the blank slate.
+“Identity, you most powerful of myths, bearer of the tabula rasa, the blank slate.
 This you offer to my people who come to you in their loneliness and disconnection.
 This is a great magic, one I have respect and even appreciation for.
 For a people who have endured as much suffering, displacement, war, genocide, slavery, and forced migration as my people have, what you offer is a great and welcome relief.
-You give my people the ability to write their own stories, to numb the pain and start from scratch, to start over, to create, to invent something new, magical, and never before seen, from the raw materials of… of what exactly?”
+You offer my people the ability to write their own stories, to numb the pain and start from scratch, to start over, to create, to invent something new, magical, and never before seen, from the raw materials of… of what exactly?”

-“It is no small thing you ask, Oak-seer, for this involves my master, a myth far larger and more powerful than I, a myth you may not be prepared to deal with or understand.”
+“It is no small thing you ask, Oak-seer, for this involves my master, a Myth far larger and more powerful than I, a Myth you may not be prepared to deal with or understand.”
 I nod for him to continue.
-“The identities that one can imagine for themselves in my world are born from that great and most revered of myths – the Commodity.
-Descended from the Old French commodit and the Latin commodus, the joining of the branches com meaning “with, together” and modus meaning “to measure,” the Commodity is the weight and scale-bearer, the one who brings everything together to be measured, weighed, analyzed, evaluated, examined, and ultimately given its value.
+“The identities that one can imagine for themselves in my world are born from that great and most revered of Myths – the Commodity.
+Descended from the Old French commodit and the Latin commodus, the joining of the branches “com” meaning “with, together” and “modus” meaning “to measure,” the Commodity is the weight and scale-bearer, the one who brings all of Life together to be measured, weighed, analyzed, evaluated, examined, and ultimately given its value.

-His words fall from his mouth lightly, as snow, settle to the ground, and then dissolve into the sandy banks of Deer Creek.
+His words fall from his mouth lightly, as snow, settling to the ground, and then dissolving into the sandy banks of Deer Creek.
 The myth of Identity was dreamed by the great myth of Commodity.
-And of course Commodity was dreamed by an ever bigger animal, but thats a story for another time.
+And of course Commodity was dreamed by an ever bigger animal, but that’s a story for another time.
 These are no small truths, no minor realizations.
-This has great bearing for those coming to us as guides seeking to claim their truth, wondering about what stories they might be called to carry into the world.
+This has great bearing for those coming to us seeking to claim their truth, wondering what stories they might be called to carry into the world.

 There is a bow of gratitude to be extended towards Identity, for he has indeed provided a way forward, as aspen shoots seek life and roots seek water, a way of drawing meaning from the horrifying vacuousness of modernity.
 Identity grants us access to the great bin of identity-parts and lets us try some on.
 As these identities are easily picked up, they are easily put down, there is no great cost to acquiring or divesting oneself of an identity.
 They do not come with much obligation, they do not bind you to anything, you are “free” to develop the sexiest and most interesting identity you can imagine for yourself.

 The pain of not belonging, of being alone and adrift in the world, is so unbearably significant that of course we fetishize and deify our disconnection.
 It is sometimes the most meaningful thing we can do with our suffering and confusion.
-No wonder our children are living in vans and drifting from place to place, being “free” from obligation, claiming the identity of wanderer.
-We find others like us to seek a semblance of belonging – to others who also identify like we do – but without the bonds of obligation.
+No wonder our children are living in vans and drifting from place to place, being “free” from obligation or belonging, claiming the identity of wanderer.
+We find others who identify as we do to seek a semblance of belonging – but without the bonds of kinship, without the deep knowing of being claimed.
 The axe severs and the blank slate awaits, what more could a child of this confusing jumble of a world ask for?

-So that is the myth, the story-of-the-world of Identity, as I have understood it.
+So this is the Myth, the story-of-the-world of Identity, as I have understood it.
 It might be a perfectly acceptable story to live by, there are certainly many who think so.
-Plenty of humans have already been born, lived out the sum of their days, and died under that banner, with no great fuss.
+Plenty of humans have already been born, lived out the sum of their days, and died under his banner, with no great fuss.
 It is a prudent story that I wouldn’t forcibly take from anyone.

 Yet it remains to be seen if this story is in service to Life, in service to the Big Story, the Old-Woman Weaving story, the Sleeping Mountain story.
 If I have indeed been claimed by this great and noble work of guiding and midwifing the stories of humans into the world, then this question demands my full and impartial attention.
 What sort of a world are we initiating our people into, especially our young ones?
 What myths are we, knowingly or not, in service to?
 What does it really mean to claim an Identity and is that how this work wants to live in the world?

-This is not “round,” there is no happy ending or simple resolution to this, this is a cliffhanger.
+This is not “round”.
+There is no happy ending or simple resolution.
+This is a cliffhanger.
 I have invited grief, longing, unsettling, and some big questions into this circle and this council, with the intention of letting them be what they are without needing to rush through and find answers or solutions.
 There is a time for pushing through the detritus to find life, and a time for settling into the cold and uncertainty of winter.